elcarim5efil/tabber/README.md

 # tabber package

+atom plugin.
 Auto detect tab length on the openning file, and update the editor's tab length property.

 Or you can use the shortcut to set up the tab length